stacks-network/stacks-blockchain-docker/README.md

 ## Env Vars
+All variables used in the `.env` file can be modified, but generally most of them should be left as-is.

 ### Locally opened ports
 In this section, the values can be modified to change the ports opened locally by docker.

 Currently, default port values are used - but if you have a running service on any of the defined ports in `.env` file, they can be adjusted to any locally available port.

 ex: